Create Your New Corda Blockchain

 - Click NEXT to skip the cloud integrations panel.
 These are unavailable on the Starter Plan.
 Refer to the Manage Plan section of the docs if you wish to upgrade your subscription and subsequently apply cloud integrations.

 - Leave the default configurations of "Small" and "Signer" on the final panel.
 Click FINISH to deploy the node.

 - Click on the breadcrumb for your newly created node and click Add Node to provision a second node.
-Our sample Corda application involves a bilateral transaction, so we want two nodes in order to fully execute the flow fully.
+Our sample Corda application involves a bilateral transaction, so we want two nodes to execute the flow fully.
 Feel free to give the node a name such as

 - Click on the Dashboard tab for your environment to see the deployment status of your nodes.
 When the resources are green and have a state of